Devon - winter birding in the West Country

 After lunch we take the short drive to Broadsands, where we may spot more divers, or perhaps grebes and scoters offshore.
 We will also check the nearby fields and hedgerows, where we hope to find a real Devon speciality and one of the stars of the area; the beautiful Cirl Bunting.

-Day 5 One final breakfast, and then it is time to bid farewell to Devon and head home, hopefully taking some good memories of the spectacular flocks and beautiful views of the West Country.
+Day 5 One final breakfast, and then it is time to bid farewell to Bickley Mill and to Devon, and to head home, hopefully taking some good memories of the spectacular flocks and beautiful views of the West Country.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

-Evening meals will be taken at local pubs (price included).
+Evening meals will be taken at the hotel (price included).
 Requests for special diets can be accommodated.
-We shall be having lunch on the boat on Day 2 and buying packed lunches on Day 3 and 4 (not included) .
+We shall be buying items for picnic lunches each day (not included) .

 Our transport for this trip will be by a small coach/minibus.

-Travel to Chudleigh is not included in this holiday.
+Travel to Kingskerswell is not included in this holiday.

-The village of Chudleigh, which lies 20 minutes south of Exeter just off the A38.
+The village of Kingskerswell, lies 30 minutes south of Exeter, just off the A38.

-If travelling by train, the nearest stations are Newton Abbot and Exeter St Davids.
-A local bus connects both with Chudleigh, or we can arrange a taxi for you.
+If travelling by train, the nearest station is Newton Abbot (four miles away).
+We can arrange a taxi for you, if required.

 The English weather is of course anything but predictable.
 We should expect cool and possibly damp conditions, although who knows, the weather could be bright and sunny on some days and cold and wet on others!
 We will adapt our itinerary to the weather.
 It can be ‘breezy’ or even windy on the coast at times.
 We will not walk for long in adverse weather conditions.
 Evenings can be cold.

 We will be walking for much of the day, each day, albeit at a slow pace and never covering any great distance.
+There are likely to be steps at the hotel, as well as into/out of the boat.
 In some locations ‘facilities’ are scarce!
 You therefore need to have a reasonably good level of fitness although none of the walks are strenuous.
-There are likely to be steps at the hotel.